PowerBiDevCamp/TenantManagement/README.md

 <img src="Images\ReadMe\media\image34.png" width=100% />

-You should see the **Package Manager Console** command prompt where you can type and execute PowerShell commands.
+You should see the **Package Manager Console** command prompt where you can execute PowerShell commands.

 <img src="Images\ReadMe\media\image35.png" width=100% />